matias-ceau/scripts/docs/scripts/sync-repo.sh.md

 ### Notes

-- Ensure that you have `git` installed and configured on your machine as the script relies heavily on it.
-- The script assumes that the local git repository has a set remote.
-If no remote is configured, it will fail.
-- It attempts to manage conflicts interactively, offering options to resolve them.
+- Ensure that the repository is a valid Git repository with a `.git` directory.
+- If `bat` or `glow` is not installed, the script will still function but with less visually appealing output.
+- Users can customize the editor used during conflict resolution via the `EDITOR` environment variable.

 > **Critique:**
-> The script does well in providing an interactive way to handle merges and conflicts, but it could be improved by allowing command-line flags to enable automatic merging in certain cases.
-Error handling could be further refined to provide more detailed feedback for each command's failure, especially regarding network issues when fetching from remotes.
-Also, consider providing more detailed logging of actions taken for easier debugging and tracking of the sync process.
+>
+> The script effectively manages Git operations and handles conflicts interactively.
+However, it could structure error messages and prompts with more clarity, especially for users unfamiliar with Git commands.
+Additionally, incorporating logging functionality could help users track operations over time or diagnose issues if they arise.